grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
-This compares favorably to the accuracy on the test set of.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the each image, the top five soft max probabilities were as follows.

 image_1.jpg: